mappite/aGotino/README.md

 You can of course configure the bluetooth connection as a serial device in your computer and connect via Stellarium/Indi (on Linux, setup /dev/rfcomm0 or for BLE devices see [BLE-Serial](https://github.com/Jakeler/ble-serial)).

+### ST4
+ST4 port is available in ST4 branch - Arduino pins A0,A1,A2,A3 (North, South, East, West) can be connected directly to your camera ST4 port via a RJ cable (6 wires - one is for GND).
+The variable ST4_FACTOR can be used to decrease/increase speed - default value (20) guides at 0.5x,  range goes from 10 (faster) to 30 (slower).

 ### Todo

 - Lookup objects by constellation